Setting up an audio amplifier

 Ideally a variable mains transformer will be used to bring power up slowly.
 It is more likely than not, however, that such a device will not be available, especially when needed.

-Say a class AB power amp is blowing fuses and little else.
-Static tests reveal a short-circuited output transistor and driver.
+Say a class AB power amp of unknown origin and use is blowing fuses and little else.
+Static tests (without power) reveal a short-circuited output transistor and driver.
 Discolouration of an associated resistor indicates over-heating and, because the output has shorted to the supply rail, the DC blocking capacitor in the feedback loop can be expected to have been stressed.
+Wiring a 60W mains light bulb in series with the mains transformer can prevent further damage occuring when power is applied.
+The bulb can be expected to flash briefly on switch on and output voltage measurements can be made, but if it remains lit is indicative of further unresolved issues, possibly in the power supply.

 Replacing the damaged components, no short-circuits are then obvious and readings appear to be normal, so it is time to apply power.
 Most commercial designs will have an arrangement similar to that below;